McNeeM2018/Reflection/README.md

+# Reflection 11
+## 4/26/2018
+This week I learned how to use bootstrap.
+I used it to add in images and make a website look better.
+It utilized Css and html.
+I have now finally figured out my google friday project and am going to complete it.

 # Reflection 10
 ## 4/20/2018
 This week I finished making my Pizza project.
 It utilized making a website, using html, and making a stylesheet.
 I am also rethinking my google friday project.